mypageorg1/purejekyllgithubdefaults/page-lessons.md

     page.html — The layout for your documents that contain FrontMatter, but are not posts. post.html — The layout for your posts.

+## on netlify

+no title yeslayout -> doesnst appear on the menu no layout yes title -> gets published but not formated

 # jekyll config.yml

 ## github inferences